 Shelf Life: 1-2 years

-Cornmeal can even last several years like this so long as the temperature and humidity are low.
+Cornmeal can last several years like this so long as the temperature and humidity are low.
 Be sure to keep the containers away from sources of heat like water heaters or stoves.

 Note that pest eggs are sometimes already in the cornmeal when you buy it.
 When they hatch in a few weeks or months, you’ll see their larvae crawling around inside the container.
 Learn more about how to prevent pantry pests.